 Senior Investment Migration Advisor

-The President stated that citizenship applications already submitted will be considered under the old law.
+The law is not retroactive: citizenship applications submitted before May 19th, 2026, will be reviewed under the previous rules.
 Applying the new naturalisation waiting period in such cases would be regarded as undermining trust in the state.

 Stricter integration requirements